puppetlabs-toy-chest/puppet-quest-guide/Quest_Guide/quests/defined_resource_types.md

 Finally, we can use string interpolation to customize the default content of the user's home page.
-(Puppet also supports `.erb` and `.epp` style templates, which would give us a more powerful way to customize a page, but we haven't covered that, so string interpolation will have to do!)
+(Puppet also supports `.erb` and `.epp` style templates, which would give us a more powerful way to customize a page.
+We haven't covered templates, though, so string interpolation will have to do!)

 {% highlight puppet %}
 define web_user::user {